Internet of Things (IoT) via Satellite

 Hybrid terrestrial-satellite systems require both in-depth understanding of terrestrial IoT and satellite communication.
 While it may appear attractive to use the same technology and waveforms for terrestrial and satellite communication, competing requirements and technical constraints – low power and low cost terrestrial communication in “unlicensed” bands below 1 GHz vs. PSD constraint and highly regulated satellite communication at frequencies above 10 GHz – favor a hybrid solution, optimized for “terrestrial” and “satellite”.

-Size and complexity constraints prohibit the use of mechanically steerable reflectors or electrically steerable phased arrays for “Massive IoT” applications.
-On the other hand, throughput requirements for IoT are low compared to HTS use cases, allowing compromises on antenna gain and directivity.
-This favors the use of multibeam antennas that provide adequate gain and beam steering capabilities while keeping antenna size, number of radiating elements and complexity of the excitation network low.
+Size and complexity constraints prohibit the use of mechanically steerable reflectors or larger electronically steerable phased arrays for “Massive IoT” applications.
+Fortunately, compared to High-Throughput Satellite (HTS) that offer Internet services, throughput requirements for IoT are comparably low.
+This allows using small antenna apertures that provide adequate gain and beam steering capabilities while keeping antenna size, number of radiating elements and complexity of the excitation network low.

-Fraunhofer IIS offers different multibeam antenna solutions and intellectual property for licensing.
+Fraunhofer IIS offers different antenna solutions for this use case, including

-Thorough understanding of transmission technology, the market needs and the constraints of the target application is vital for the right selection of the features and for building a unique and successful IoT product.
-Thus, as an equipment or chipset manufacturer, as a network or satellite operator or as a IoT system integrator, benefit from Fraunhofer IIS’ background and know-how in:
+Thorough understanding of transmission technology, market needs and constraints of the target application is vital for the right selection of the features and for building a unique and successful IoT product.
+Thus, as an equipment or chipset manufacturer, as a network or satellite operator or as a IoT system integrator, benefit from our background and know-how in:

 • Waveforms and solutions for “Massive IoT” applications